-Puerto Maldonado is a city in southeastern Peru with a population of about 100,000 people in the Amazon rainforest 55 kilometres west of the Bolivian border, It is located at the convergence of the Tambopata and Madre de Dios rivers.
+Puerto Maldonado is a city in southeastern Peru with a population of about 100,000 people in the Amazon rainforest 55 kilometres west of the Bolivian border; It is located at the convergence of the Tambopata and Madre de Dios rivers.
 The latter river joins a tributary of the Amazon.
 This city is the capital of the Madre de Dios Region.
 It has the official title of Capital of Biodiversity in Peru in recognition of important records of flora and fauna found in the forests.
-Sadly, with much of the mining and the forestry, sadly, children are often trafficked, neglected or abused.
+With much of the mining and forestry, children are sadly often trafficked, neglected or abused.

 Who Are We Partnering With?

 Scott and Tracy are from Ontario, where they lived attending Emmanuel Baptist church while for many years running a masonry business.
 They were led to Peru in 2014 and have lived ever since.
 They are dedicated to serving children who have experienced pain from their past.
 Working closely with the local Government, permanent and transitional care for children who are victims of family violence, abuse, abandonment, trafficked, or homeless is provided.

 If you want to support the Blackburn Family personally, you can give a special one-time gift or support them monthly.
 Click the following to give a Canadian Donation or a US Donation:

 From a very young age, Tatiana had a heart for serving children.
 After a short trip to help at an orphanage in Haiti in 2014, she was ready to go all in to serve the less fortunate children of the world.
 Tatiana was the driving force behind the family moving to Peru, and she loved the children of Peru.